-It is important to recognise that the coding of this study was completed by one individual (author AB), given the unique combination of CLAMI-, MITI-, and VHHM-specific codes within Noldus Observer for sequential analysis excluded the possibility of support from commercial coding labs in data analysis.
-This study presents a thorough intracoder assessment (S6) which, in addition to author AB’s experience (see ‘Coding process and Coder’), guaranteed high quality in data assessment.
+It is important to recognise that the coding of this study was completed by one individual (author AB), given the unique combination of CLAMI-, MITI-, and VHHM-specific codes within Noldus Observer for sequential analysis excluded the possibility of support from commercial coding laboratories in data analysis.
+This study presents a thorough intracoder assessment [S6] which, in addition to author AB’s experience (see ‘Coding process and Coder’), guaranteed high quality in data assessment.
 Studies with multiple coders assessed for intercoder agreement at regular intervals would be the gold standard for an intervention of this kind, however, ensuring any individual coder bias that may occur even when faced with blinded samples is identified (e.g. individual coders being more or less likely to respond to attempts made to apply MI in consulting).

-With regards to pre-post intervention analysis of BMIT, veterinarians were only required to submit one sample before and after their training experience, therefore further research where participating veterinarians record interactions with multiple (e.g., n>5) clients before and after brief MI training is needed to control for potential within-veterinarian heterogeneity (52).
+With regards to pre-post intervention analysis of BMIT, veterinarians were only required to submit one sample before and after their training experience, therefore further research where participating veterinarians record interactions with multiple (e.g., n>5) clients before and after BMIT is needed to control for potential within-veterinarian heterogeneity [51].
 Additionally, a larger sample size of both veterinarians and farm clients would offer greater confidence in the outcomes of this BMIT intervention.
 Intervention data also reflect veterinarians’ capacity to learn and employ MI communication skills in a short time frame (<5 weeks) rather than the sustainability of these skills in practice.
-Where enhancement of skills from a single workshop is likely to decay without additional training enrichment such as coaching and feedback (24), measures of skill use at repeated intervals post-training would offer critical insight into the longevity of these communication changes from BMIT.
+Where enhancement of skills from a single workshop is likely to decay without additional training enrichment such as coaching and feedback [24], measures of skill use at repeated intervals post-training would offer critical insight into the longevity of these communication changes from BMIT.
 However, this study indicates that for a group of engaged veterinarians, a brief experience of MI training may be sufficient to modify verbal behaviours within VHHM communication.
-The overall shift towards a more evocative, empathic and collaborative consultation style was likely to be an important improvement, where the Technical Hypothesis of MI emphasises the positive impact of enhanced MI communication skills on client response language and associated behaviour change outcomes (22).
+The overall shift towards a more evocative, empathic and collaborative consultation style was likely to be an important improvement, where the Technical Hypothesis of MI emphasises the positive impact of enhanced MI communication skills on client response language and associated behaviour change outcomes [22].
 However, no effect on MI-adherent behaviour was witnessed as a result of BMIT.
-These verbal behaviours are central to MI practice (33) whilst also being the only behaviours in sequential analysis that resulted in farmer Commitment Change Language - framed as a key causal predictor of subsequent behaviour change within the Technical Hypothesis (22)- at lag 1 more frequently than expected by chance.
+These verbal behaviours are central to MI practice [33] whilst also being the only behaviours in sequential analysis that resulted in farmer Commitment Change Language - framed as a key causal predictor of subsequent behaviour change within the Technical Hypothesis [22]- at lag 1 more frequently than expected by chance.

 Sequential analysis must also be viewed in light of the study limitations.
 The comparably limited veterinarian use of MI-adherent verbal behaviour compared to other veterinarian codes, along with the comparably limited farmer expression of Sustain Talk compared to other farmer codes, may have made it less possible to identify associations when examining MITI-CLAMI temporal relationships.
-Future research using larger sample sizes may identify further associations between veterinarians’ MI skills and client response talk that can add to and inform the observations of this study, in addition to allowing the examination of broader social, structural and demographic factors that may influence these discourse interactions (e.g. the gender concordance of relational pairings: (11).
-However, insight into sequential patterns of VHHM discourse provided by data in this study echo well documented transitional effects in wider professional contexts (51), suggesting this examination of consultation data is likely to offer valid insights to veterinarians in the VHHM paradigm.
+Future research using larger sample sizes may identify further associations between veterinarians’ MI skills and client response talk that can add to and inform the observations of this study, in addition to allowing the examination of broader social, structural and demographic factors that may influence these discourse interactions (e.g. the gender concordance of relational pairings: [11].
+However, insight into sequential patterns of VHHM discourse provided by data in this study echo well documented transitional effects in wider professional contexts [50], suggesting this examination of consultation data is likely to offer valid insights to veterinarians in the VHHM paradigm.

 CONCLUSIONS